hackingmaterials/atomate/docs_rst/installation.rst

 To test atomate and the VASP functionality, make sure you have MongoDB running when executing the tests.
 You can do this by navigating to ``<<INSTALL_DIR>>/codes/atomate/`` and running ``python setup.py test`` or ``nosetests``.
 Note that some tests won't run unless you either (i) start a local MongoDB instance (host: localhost, port:27017) for testing purposes or (ii) modify the config in ``atomate/common/test_files` to your remote MongoDB.

 These unit tests are designed to run without installing VASP.
 Some of them start with a VASP workflow but apply the ``use_fake_vasp`` method to replace calling the VASP executable with a "Faker" that verifies basic properties of the inputs and copies pre-stored output files to the current directory, thus simulating the execution of VASP.
-Running these tests will help make sure your installation is in good shape.
+Running these tests will help make sure your installation is in good shape but by default won't actually run a real VASP simulation.

 Many tests have a DEBUG option that can sometimes help in finding problems.
 Sometimes you need to toggle DEBUG on/off a couple of times if you are doing this to make sure all the old data is actually cleared between debug runs.